 I am very proud of her hard work and accomplishments and am happy that she has found her passion.
 She will serve others by providing excellent compassionate care as a Physician Assistant.
 Vision therapy gave her a foundation that helped make this possible.
 Thank you Dr. Levin and staff for the excellent eye care you have provided for me, and my family over many years.

-A Vision Therapy Testimony
+A Childs Life Changed With Vision Therapy

 Shelia was having trouble in math, and difficulty comprehending and answering questions regarding what she read.
 She was working with a tutor at school and attending Sylvan Learning Center, however, little gains were being made.